-Prior to beginning their less than full-time training, trainees must inform the Training Department at The Royal College of Pathologists in order that the Forensic Histopathology College Specialty Training Committee (CSTC) can ensure that their less than full-time training programme will comply with the requirements of the CCT.
-The documentation towards a less than full-time training application will be collected and checked to ensure compliance and a revised provisional CCT date issued.
-It must also be ensured that the less than full-time training post is approved as part of a GMC approved training programme.
+Prior to beginning their less than full-time training, trainees must inform the Training Department at the Royal College of Pathologists in order that the Forensic Histopathology College Specialty Training Committee (CSTC) can ensure that their less than full-time training programme will comply with the requirements of the CCT.
+The documentation towards a less than full-time training application will be collected and checked to ensure compliance and that a revised provisional CCT date is issued.
+It must also be ensured that the less than full-time training post is approved as part of a GMC-approved training programme.
 Separate guidance and an application form are available on the College website for this purpose.

-2.7 Generic Professional Capabilities and Good Medical Practice
+2.7 Generic professional capabilities and good medical practice

-The GMC has developed the Generic Professional Capabilities (GPC) framework with the Academy of Medical Royal Colleges (AoMRC) to describe the fundamental, career-long, generic capabilities required of every doctor.
-The framework describes the requirement to develop and maintain key professional values and behaviours, knowledge, and skills, using a common language.
+The GMC has developed the GPC framework with the Academy of Medical Royal Colleges (AoMRC) to describe the fundamental, career-long, generic capabilities required of every doctor.
+The framework describes the requirement to develop and maintain key professional values and behaviours, knowledge and skills, using a common language.
 GPCs also represent a system-wide, regulatory response to the most common contemporary concerns about patient safety and fitness to practise within the medical profession.
 The framework will be relevant at all stages of medical education, training and practice.